Another kit from Hemmingway Kits. This one was to make a boring head for the milling machine. A kit was purchased with an MT2 arbor.

 The result would be a fractional offset to the threaded nut, but this could be compensated for with the front plate positioning.

-Before removing the part from the mill, the housing was used to hold the gib strip for edge machining, in accordance with the instructions.
+Before removing the part from the mill, the housing was used to hold the gib strip for machining, in accordance with the instructions.

 The housing was rotated in the vice for drilling and tapping of the gib strip screws, and also adding detents in the gib strip using the set-up shown above.

-Then the 4-jaw chuck was used to machine the threaded hole for mounting arbor and skim the top face to final profile to ensure it was perpendicular to the hole.
+The 4-jaw chuck was used to machine the threaded hole for mounting arbor and skim the top face to final profile to ensure it was perpendicular to the hole.

 The brass collet clamps were turned to the plans, including the flange which would be used to hold then secure for the drilling operation* for the boring bar.